-- 1. For field located Panel Fin Caps, notch Curb Base at all Panel Fins. - 2.
-Install Curb Base on lower roof panels with a 6" End Lap.
+- 1. For field located Panel Fin Caps, notch Curb Base at all panel Fins. - 2.
+Install Curb Base on lower roof panels with a 3" End Lap.

-It is the user's responsibility to ensure that openings cut into the roof for installation of roof curbs comply with State, Federal and OSHA regulations and laws, including, but not limited to, guarding roof openings with plywood, fixed standard railings or other accetable safety controls that prevent fall-through.
+It is the user's responsibility to ensure that openings cut into the roof for installation of roof curbs comply with State, Federal and OSHA regulations and laws, including, but not limited to, guarding roof openings with plywood, fixed standard railings, or other acceptable safety controls that prevent fall-through.